paigematheson14/genome-assembly-calliphora/README.md

 # 5. Concatenate the pool A and pool B samples together

+Merge the poolA and poolB files together so that there is only one file to work with hereafter

 ```
 cat sample1.fastq  sample1a.fastq > sample1_cat.fastq
 cat sample2.fastq  sample2a.fastq > sample2_cat.fastq